-Intensive Care Coordination (ICC) is mandated for members of the Pathways to Well-being Subclass and available through the EPSDT benefit to all children and youth under the age of 21 who are eligible for the full scope Medi-Cal services and who meet medical necessity for these services.
-ICC is provided through collaboration between the members of a CFT.

-A Child and Family Team must be identified to provide ICC.
+- The MHP is obligated to provide ICC to all children and youth under the age of 21 eligible for full scope Medi-Cal and who meet access criteria for these specialty mental health services.
+ICC is provided through collaboration between the members of a CFT. - A Child and Family Team must be identified to provide ICC.
 ICC requires active, integrated, and collaborative participation by the provider and at least one member of the CFT.
 ICC is a service that is used for the identification and coordination of ancillary supports and systems which promote safety, permanency, and well-being.
-ICC services are offered to clients with significant and complex functional impairment and/or whose treatment requires cross-agency collaboration.
-Examples of ICC include facilitating or attending a collaborative team meeting or CFT Meeting, collaboration with formal and/or informal supports to ensure the complex behavioral health needs of youth are met and collaboratively developing Client Plan/Teaming Goals to address identified needs.
+ICC services are offered to clients with significant and complex functional impairment and/or whose treatment requires cross-agency collaboration. - Examples of ICC include facilitating or attending a collaborative team meeting or CFT Meeting, collaboration with formal and/or informal supports to ensure the complex behavioral health needs of youth are met and collaboratively developing Client Plan/Teaming Goals to address identified needs. - BHS providers comply with both the California Department of Health Care Services (DHCS) Medi-Cal Manual Fifth Edition or current edition, in adherence to considerations for when to provide ICC, Intensive Home-Based Services, and Therapeutic Foster Care (TFC) services for